-The Benefits Of Less Rules
+The Benefits of Fewer Rules

 There’s no point in burying a teenager in rules to the point of suffocation.
 This only leads to more rebellion and conflict in the parent-child relationship.
 Over the years, I’ve noticed that my friends with stricter parents tend to have a more strained relationship than those with more lenient parents.
 Freedom doesn’t equal anarchy.
 It means giving kids a chance to make their own decisions and deal with the consequences.

 When I hear stories about parents spying on their kids or friends getting grounded for stupid reasons, I am thankful for my parents.
 My parents are not neglectful or uncaring.
 They are the exact opposite.
 They were proactive and instilled values and morals in me as a young child.
 I have them with me to this day.
 Because of their hard work, I know not to do certain things and to stay out of certain situations.

 I’m not saying that a lack of rules for teens works for everyone.
 But don’t smother your kids with family rules and consequences.
 Talking through the consequences of their actions has a better chance of keeping your kids out of trouble.

 Rules and Responsibility

 My parents are very flexible with rules, and as a result, I have developed a strong sense of responsibility.
 We determine rules through a compromise of my input and their suggestions.
 They constantly remind me that they trust and respect me and are only concerned for my safety.
 In return, I strive to maintain that trust by using my judgment and acting responsibly.